 Describe the craziest or most fun story you have written.

 Several years ago, actor Johnny Knoxville produced a documentary about the life of Evel Knievel.
 Mack Trucks got involved in the project because Evel used to travel the country in a specially designed Mack.
 I was invited to cover/attend a special screening in Hollywood, as well as interview Knoxville, Knievel’s family and others involved in keeping his memory and accomplishments alive.

 What story or stories are you most proud of?

-I was covering a large association conference and an executive died on his way to that conference, just days before he was to become chairman of the association for coming year.
+I was covering a large association conference and an executive died on his way to that conference, just days before he was to become chairman of the association for the coming year.
 It was a shock to everyone there, including his father.
 During the conference, I sought out the father to see if he wanted to talk.
-While it was tremendously difficult interview, it was rewarding because I was providing an outlet for the real-time grief and confusion he was feeling.
+While it was a tremendously difficult interview, it was rewarding because I was providing an outlet for the real-time grief and confusion he was feeling.

 What elements or characteristics do you look for in a story?

 Quality content takes time, and time is often short in the digital news environment.
 The best stories – regardless of subject area – use a pitch or press release as a launching point to help the reader better understand the larger topic or trend through various viewpoints.

 How long have you been in journalism and how did you get started?

 As a freshmen at American University, I started writing sports at the college newspaper.
 I enjoyed it, and at the end of my junior year, I began working part-time in the sports department of the Washington Post and washingtonpost.com.
 My senior year of college was a total blur, when combining school with the number of hours I was working.
 But by that time, I was hooked.